-The clinical education process allows the students to practice and refine both professional and clinical skills.
-Students mentor under the supervision of a licensed occupational therapist in a qualified practice setting, which may include hospitals, home health, agencies, nursing homes, or outpatient clinics.
+The clinical education process allows the students to develop and practice both professional and clinical skills.
+Students mentor under the supervision of a licensed occupational therapist in a qualified practice setting, which may include hospitals, home health, agencies, nursing homes or outpatient clinics.